Last Updated on January 20, 2024 by Kelly

 I woke up really early one morning to bring back a box of Leonard’s malasadas to my family at our resort.
 (One advantage of traveling with a toddler is early wake-ups!)

 I arrived to Leonard’s Bakery a bit before 7am on a weekday.
-There were people standing outside, but that was not the line.
-They were waiting for their number to be called to pick-up their malasadas.
-Inside, there were just a few people ahead of me.
+There were people standing outside, but I realized that was not the line.
+Those people were waiting for their number to be called to pick-up their malasadas.
+Inside the store, there were just a few people ahead of me.

 I ordered a box of malasadas and waited outside for about 15 minutes.
 The malasadas were made fresh-to-order.
-I brought the warm box home to my family, barely succumbing to the urge of sampling them on the way back to the hotel.
+I brought the warm box back to the hotel to my family, barely succumbing to the urge of sampling them on the way back to the hotel.
 When I arrived back at our hotel, we quickly devoured the entire box.
-(If you have a longer commute, you can choose to purchase an insulated bag to help keep them warm.)

 Overall, it took me about an hour to take a ride share to the bakery, order at the bakery, and return back to our resort in Waikiki.
 I was lucky that there was hardly any line when I went, so it could take you a lot longer if you visit Leonard’s Bakery at a different time!